TheTibbie/HomeLab/02-proxmox/nodes/01-node-hardware-profiles.md

 # Node Hardware Profiles

-## Redaction note
+## Redaction Note

-Internal IPs are shown as `192.168.x.x`.
+Internal IPs are redacted or generalized.
 Disk sizes are approximate and included to communicate capacity intent.

+After the OPNsense VLAN cutover, Proxmox management addresses are on the Management / Servers VLAN.

 ---

-## Cluster nodes
+## Cluster Nodes

 | Detail | `proxmox-01` | `proxmox-02` | `proxmox-03` | `proxmox-04` |
 |---|---|---|---|---|